Serving as Good Stewards of our Environment and Natural Resources

 Reducing GHG Emissions & Doing Our Part to Limit Global Warming

-As part of our commitment to protect the environment and the communities where we operate and live, we are working to decrease our dependence on non-renewable energy sources and our overall energy consumption, in order to reduce our GHG emissions.
-We monitor certain aspects of our GHG footprint and work to reduce our emissions per liter of product produced over time.
+As part of our commitment to protect the environment and the communities where we operate and live, we continue our efforts to reduce GHG emissions by decreasing dependence on non-renewable energy sources and lowering overall energy consumption.
+We monitor certain aspects of our GHG footprint on a per liter of product produced over time basis.

 To help us better understand continued opportunities, we track our emissions of four major GHGs that are relevant to our business: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and hydrofluorocarbons (HFCs), in accordance with the international guidelines of the Greenhouse Gas Protocol, which was developed by the World Resources Institute and the World Business Council for Sustainable Development.
 We express our carbon footprint in terms of carbon dioxide equivalents (CO2e).

 Our near-term focus to help reduce the impacts of climate change is a target to reduce our GHG Scope 1 and Scope 2 emissions by 15% by Fiscal Year 2025* To deliver this target we are focused on three areas of opportunity: